a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 									2. Overall complexity increases
 										1. More hardware
 										2. More complexity to architecture (and implementation)
+2. Use case: Go for DB partitioning if vertical partitioning is not sufficient for scaling out

 ### Database Partitioning Selection ###
+1.

 ### Routing with Database Partitioning ###
 ### Methods for Horizontal Scalability ###
 ### Dealing with Large Scale Systems ###